mxagar/data_science_python_tools/24_ReinforcementLearning/ReinforcementLearning_Guide.md

 - Robotics: the Dactyl is here.
 - Third party envs (link is broken at the moment).

-### Gym Environments
+### Gym Environments: Overview - `01_OpenAI_Gym_Overview.ipynb`

 See notebook

+`01_OpenAI_Gym_Overview.ipynb`

 This notebook starts exploring the OpenAI Gym library with the following games:

 1. [Atari / Breakout](https://gym.openai.com/envs/Breakout-ram-v0/)
 2. [Classic control / Mountain Car](https://gym.openai.com/envs/MountainCar-v0/)

-Note 1: the RAM version can be used for the Atari game: the ball position and paddle location are obtained from gym.
+Note 1: We have two game versions:
+- `RAM` version: ball coordinates and paddle location are returned, not images; useful for simple environments.
+- Standard: a history of images is returned; CNNs are required.

 Note 2: if we use Jupyter notebooks, sometimes we need to restart the kernel; an alternative is to use python scripts.

-Game: Move paddle so that we hit a ball that collides agains a rainbow ball; collisions remove rainbow blocks (goal).
-If we miss hitting the ball, it falls down (avoid).

 Typical methods we need to know:
 - `reset()`